Community Health Improvement Plan (CHIP)

-Based on the current needs identified in the Yellowstone County Community Health Needs Assessment (CHNA), the Healthy By Design Coalition is leading the implementation of the 2023-2026 Community Health Improvement Plan (CHIP).
-Our Coalition, with support from Billings Clinic, RiverStone Health, and St. Vincent Healthcare, has renewed the following strategies to measurably improve the health of our community:
+Based on the current needs identified in the Yellowstone County Community Health Needs Assessment (CHNA), the Healthy By Design Coalition is leading the implementation of the 2026-2029 Community Health Improvement Plan (CHIP).
+Our Coalition, with support from Billings Clinic, RiverStone Health, and Intermountain Health St. Vincent Regional Hospital, has adopted the following strategies to measurably improve the health of our community:

-These strategies were originally developed in consultation with Healthy People 2020 objectives and the 2019 – 2023 Montana State Health Improvement Plan.
+Strategies are a continuation of the 2020 – 2023 and 2023 – 2026 CHIP strategies and were originally developed in consultation with Healthy People 2020 objectives and the 2019 – 2023 Montana State Health Improvement Plan.

 How do these strategies work?